 The Sudanese paramilitary organisation “Rapid Support Force” (RSF) and the government’s Sudanese Armed Forces (SAF) have been engaged in fierce conflict since April 15, 2023.
 The clashes have erupted from the capital, Khartoum, to other parts of the country.
 The gunfire, airstrikes, and explosions are heard endlessly, and it turns into a long-term conflict already.
-As of May 14, the United Nations recorded that at least 676 people were killed and more than 5,576 were injured.
+As of 22 June, the United Nations recorded that at least 1,081 people were killed and more than 11,714 were injured.
 As the conflict grinds on, the actual number of casualties is expected to be even higher.
-The volatile situation has already taken a devastating toll on the citizens, displacing more than 900,000 people, including 450,000 children.
-In order to escape from the battle, about 200,000 people embarked on a difficult journey and fled to neighbouring countries such as Egypt, Ethiopia, Chad, and South Sudan.
+The volatile situation has already taken a devastating toll on the citizens, displacing about 2.5 million people, including more than 450,000 children.
+In order to escape from the battle, about 520,000 people embarked on a difficult journey and fled to neighbouring countries such as Egypt, Ethiopia, Chad, and South Sudan.
 They are currently suffering not only from water and food shortages but also power outages, assistance from you is urgently needed.

 Under the flames of conflict, women and children fled their homes and are facing risks such as human trafficking and sexual violence.